Reds vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 63 hits with nine doubles, a triple, 11 home runs, 17 walks and 41 RBI.
-He's also stolen two bases.
+- Nolan Arenado has nine doubles, a triple, 12 home runs, 17 walks and 43 RBI (65 total hits).
+He has swiped two bases.

-- Arenado takes a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .235 with two doubles, a home run, a walk and three RBI.
+- Arenado has picked up a hit in four games in a row.
+In his last five games he is hitting .333 with two doubles, two home runs and five RBI.

 Arenado Recent Games